TerenceChew/Data-Analytics/case study 1/README.md

-An individual capstone project from the Google Data Analytics course.
+An individual capstone project from Google Data Analytics course.